 - Question: What would other people say is the weirdest thing about you?

 - Verse: See, I have engraved you on the palms of my hands; your walls are ever before me.
 Isaiah 49:16

 I think my favorite part of this journal is that the kids are excited to do it each night!
 I’ve made it part of our dinner routine since it only takes a few minutes to fill out but it’s a conversation starter for us to continue through the meal.
 If we start eating and haven’t pulled out the book someone is sure to remind me!

 It’s crazy to think that it will sit on my table for the next three years but just as I love looking back over the posts that come up each day in my Facebook memories I know I’m going to love (and laugh) when I get to read these journal entries each year.

-Want your own Q&A for Kids Three Year Journal?
+Want your own 3-Year Q&A Journal for Kids?